-If you’re fascinated by the history of your family, consider creating a family tree.
-It can be a simple and an effective way to create a cohesive visual representation of all the information you have at your disposal.
+Going back to the whole idea of building a genealogical tree, it’s actually one of the simplest and most effective ways to create a cohesive visual representation of your family history.
 If you opt to use a computer, there is software that will not just make your tree look attractive, but also provide you with the opportunity to restore old photos, which may be faded, scratched or otherwise spoilt.
 In this publication, we will guide you along the path of improving the quality of archive pictures using Movavi Photo Editor and assembling those images to create a digital family tree.

 Step 1.
 Restore Old Photos